ggreer/geoff.greer.fm/_posts/2012-06-10-nodejs-dealing-with-errors.md

 });
 {% endhighlight %}

 But that doesn't completely solve the problem.
 The user gets no useful error message, just a timeout.
-Also, you still have to write a bullet-proof error handler.
-If you throw an error trying to log a stack trace, it's lights-out for your web server.
+Also, you the programmer still have to write a bullet-proof error handler.
+If your code throws an error trying to log a stack trace, it's lights-out for your web server.
 Putting your handler code in a big try/catch can mitigate this, but that's effectively writing an error handler for your error handler.
 The fact that such a solution is required by Node.js is a bad [code smell](http://en.wikipedia.org/wiki/Code_smell).

 Hopefully, errors will be more isolated in the future.
-Node.js 0.8 will introduce [domains](http://nodejs.org/docs/v0.7.9/api/domain.html), which will make it easier to handle errors with more granularity.
+Node.js 0.8 will introduce [domains](http://nodejs.org/docs/v0.7.9/api/domain.html), which make it easier to handle errors with more granularity.
 Domains seem like a good idea, but they introduce a *third* way of handling errors.

 For now, Node.js forces you to reinvent the wheel.
 Web servers solved these problems over a decade ago, but Node's coupling between web server and application prevents you from using those solutions.